 Ipamorelin is a growth hormone secretagogue from the GHRP class (Growth Hormone Releasing Peptides).
 This is a third generation GHRP.
 It was developed alongside a series of other modified derivatives of a first generation GHRP.
 Like other GHRPs, ipamorelin binds and activates growth hormone secretagogue receptor 1a (GHSRIa).
 This supports the pulsatile release of growth hormone, and in turn potentially IGF-1.
 As a stimulator of GH release, ipamorelin appears to be moderately potent.
 It is stronger than GHRP-6, but less effective than GHRP-2.
 However, it does have unique properties regarding selectivity that make this drug of interest, discussed below.
 In the fitness community, ipamorelin is most often used for the support of muscle growth and fat loss.
-Ipamoreline is a solid option when looking for a side effect friendly natural growth hormone increasing agent.
-Along with powerful growth hormone releasing abilities, Ipamoreline is also one of the longest lasting growth hormone peptides available.
+Ipamorelin is a solid option when looking for a side effect friendly natural growth hormone increasing agent.
+Along with powerful growth hormone releasing abilities, Ipamorelin is also one of the longest lasting growth hormone peptides available.
 The release of the hormone isn’t an instant spike followed by a rapid falloff point but instead a slow steady release that is more natural to the body.

-5mg Ipamoreline (VIAL)
+5mg Ipamorelin (VIAL)

 Ipamorelin is highly selective for the stimulation of growth hormone